10050 Cielo Drive: Demolition

-After renting out the house, Alvin Weintraub had it demolished in early 1994 and construction on a new home began shortly after.
+After renting out the house, Alvin Weintraub had it demolished in early 1994, and construction on a new home began shortly after.
 In 1996, the newly constructed home, which he named Villa Bella, was completed, and he obtained a new address for the property, 10066 Cielo Drive.
 It is an 18,000-square-foot Mediterranean-style mansion.
 When he listed Villa Bella for sale in 1998, Weintraub told Los Angeles magazine that this was not the Manson murder house, saying "We went to great pains to get rid of everything ...
-There’s no house, no dirt, no blade of grass remotely connected to Sharon Tate."
+There's no house, no dirt, no blade of grass remotely connected to Sharon Tate."
 However, there is one remaining pine tree that exists between the house and pool on the property as well as two wooden posts that were originally part of an arbor.

 The owner of the property as of December 2013 was Hollywood producer Jeff Franklin.
-In 2010, he had made this comment to Architectural Digest: "What I fell in love with here was the setting, the view, the privacy, and the amount of flat land" but complained that the design of the house was badly conceived.
+In 2010, he made a comment to Architectural Digest: "What I fell in love with here was the setting, the view, the privacy, and the amount of flat land" but complained that the design of the house was badly conceived.
 The property was on the market in August 2019, showing an estimated price of $97 million.
 It again was on the market in January 2022 for $85 million, reduced in price in June 2022 to just under $70 million.
-By January 2025, Zillow estimated its value at $17,344,200.
-The house went back on the market, this time offered by Compass, in March of 2025 at a list price of almost $50 million.
+By March 2025, the house had a listing price of almost $50 million.